Skip to main content

 What is Foster Care for Children in North Dakota?

-Foster care is a supportive service available to families when children are placed in the custody of a public agency (Human Service Zone, Tribe, or Division of Juvenile Services).
-Foster care is considered when alternatives to out of home placement, including relative placement, have been explored and attempted to divert the child from entering foster care.
+Foster care is a supportive service available to families when children are placed in temporary custody of a public agency (Human Service Zone, Tribal Nation or Division of Juvenile Services).
+Foster care is considered when alternatives to out-of-home placement, including relative placement, have been explored and attempted to divert the child from entering foster care.

-On any given day approximately 1,500 children and youth are in foster care in North Dakota.
-While in foster care, children and thier own families needthe support of foster cre providers
+On any given day, approximately 950 children are in foster care in North Dakota.
+While in foster care, children and their own families need the support of foster care providers.

-Although foster homes are being sought for all ages of children, the greatest need is for teens, sibling groups, and children with higher behavioral and emotional needs.
+Although foster homes are being sought for children of all ages, the greatest need is for teens, sibling groups, and those with complex mental health and behavioral health needs.
 To keep children connected to their culture, increasing the number of Native American foster care providers is also a priority.

 Foster Care Provider Qualifications

-North Dakota foster care does not exclude anyone interested in becoming a foster care provider because of race, creed, religious belief, gender identity or marital status.
-However, because of the importance of our work with children, foster care providers must be of good character, in good physical and mental health, and be capable of providing a safe and stable living environment for children.
+North Dakota does not exclude anyone interested in becoming a foster care provider because of race, creed, religious belief, gender identity or marital status.
+However, because of the importance of our work with children and families, foster care providers must be of good character, in good physical and mental health, and be capable of providing a safe and stable living environment for children.
+As part of the assessment process, prospective foster care providers must complete a fingerprint-based criminal background check and a home study assessment with the CFS Licensing Unit or an authorized licensing agency.
+Other basic qualifications include:

 Interested?

-If you are interested in becoming a ND foster care provider or simply learning more about foster care in North Dakota, complete inquiry form HERE or call us at:
+If you are interested in becoming a foster care provider or simply learning more about foster care in North Dakota, you can complete an online inquiry HERE or call us at: 833.378.4663

 Carissa Cox, LBSW